South African President Survives Sixth No-Confidence Vote

 The vote came after a heated 90-minute debate.
 If it had passed, Zuma would have been forced to step down and the speaker of parliament, Baleka Mbete, would have served as interim.

 Though Zuma has faced rising criticism in the past couple months after 100,000 leaked documents revealed connections to the wealthy Gupta family, which was accused of trying to influence politicians, the president has a history of surviving no-confidence votes.
-Zuma has survived a half dozen no-confidence vote in his eight-year term; three of those failed to garner a majority, another was amended into a vote of confidence, and another withdrawn.
+Zuma has survived a half-dozen no-confidence votes in his 8-year term; three of those failed to garner a majority, another was amended into a vote of confidence, and another withdrawn.

 Zuma’s legacy has been defined by scandal.
 Even before his presidency he was charged with raping an HIV-positive family friend and accused of dipping into public funds in order to remodel his house.
-But while the public is showing dissent, any change must happen within the ANC.
+But while the public is showing dissent, any change must happen within the African National Congress party.

-The opposing party had hoped that the secret ballot would help voters defect from Zuma, however, others believed that the ANC would not want to appear weak by changing leadership, and would instead wait until December, when the ANC is scheduled to elect a new president, the New York Times reported.
+The opposition Democratic Alliance party had hoped that the secret ballot would help voters defect from Zuma, however, others believed that the ANC would not want to appear weak by changing leadership, and would instead wait until December, when the ANC is scheduled to elect a new party leader, the New York Times reported.

 It appears they were right.
 ANC members said Tuesday that removing Zuma would create instability in the country.